About Madhya Pradesh State of India

 Heart of India

 Also known as MP, it is the second largest state in India with a substantial population of tribal and migrants.
 Hindi is the most popularly spoken language besides English and regional languages.
 The Capital City is Bhopal which is close to Jabalpur and Indore.
 Indore is the commercial hub of the state with many manufacturing units in its industrial areas.
-It is also a major trading center.
+It is also a major trading centre.

 Being rich in mineral wealth and forest cover the economy thrives on mining, manufacturing, trade and commerce.
 The locals rely on minor forest produce as means of income.